Important Skills Needed to Become a Psychologist

 Why Work in Psychology?

-In addition to having an existing skill or passion for the study of human behavior, jobs in psychology tend to be exciting, plentiful and high-paying.
-For instance, according to federal employment data, one particular role, psychologist, is expected to see employment grow by 14% through 2028, which is nearly triple the growth rate projected for all jobs.
+In addition to having an existing skill or passion for the study of human behavior, jobs in psychology are as exciting as they are lucrative.
+For instance, according to federal employment data, psychologists are expected to see employment grow by 7% between 2023 and 2033, which is nearly twice the growth rate projected for all jobs.

-Psychologist is far from the only role one can pursue in the field, and most others look to be just as good an investment.
-Marriage and family therapists, for instance, have even brighter job prospects than general psychologists, as those jobs are projected to grow by more than 23% through 2026.
+Psychologists are far from the only professionals in the general field of psychology that have a lot to look forward to in the coming years.
+Marriage and family therapists, for instance, have even brighter job prospects than psychologists in general, as those jobs are projected to grow by 16.2% between 2023 and 2033.

-One major reason why so many jobs in psychology are expected to become more plentiful over the next decade is because the understanding of psychology and mental health is growing.
-While stigma over mental illness and behavioral disorders still exists, that stigma seems to be disappearing: A recent survey found that 76% of Americans believe mental health is as important as physical health.
+One major reason why so many jobs in psychology are expected to open up in the next decade is the reduced stigma associated with seeking help for mental illness and behavioral disorders.
+A recent survey found that 76% of Americans believe mental health is as important as physical health.

 How Much Do Psychology Majors Earn?

 A variety of factors are in play when you talk about how much a psychology major can expect to earn in their jobs — industry, educational level, licensure and certification, location, job type, population served and many more.
-Clinical, counseling and school psychologists, one of the main occupations in the field, carries a national median wage of $76,990, but those who practice in Vallejo, California earn one of the nation’s highest wages, $125,180.
+Clinical and counseling psychologists, one of the main occupations in the field, earn an average wage of $106,600 nationally, but that can range dramatically throughout the country.

 How to Become a Psychologist